steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus-II.md

 ---

 This how-to describes another way to build custom popup menus.
 The solution shown can be used to build single-level or multi-level popup menus.
+An example of a single-level popup menu can be found in [Working with Exported Variables](./Working-with-Exported-Variables.md).

 {{#include ./_Excerpts.md:custom-multi-level-menus}}